Axnjr/SEM7/NaturalLanguageProcessing.md

  Utilize neural networks, especially transformers, to improve accuracy by capturing complex patterns in data.

 `Example:`
-In the sentence “John took his dog to the park because it was a sunny day,” reference resolution identifies “his” as referring to “John” and “it” as referring to “the park.”
+In the sentence “John took his dog to the park because it was a sunny day,” reference resolution identifies “his” as referring to “John”.

 # 6. Machine Translation (MT):
 is the process of using artificial intelligence to automatically translate text or speech from one language to another.
 It leverages natural language processing (NLP) and deep learning techniques to understand and generate translations.